 Drink a lot of water and avoid alcohol.
 This rule is especially important when steaming at the spa, but it can apply to home facials, too.
 Steam rooms naturally make you sweat, which can lead to dehydration if you’re not drinking enough water or imbibing liquids that can be dehydrating.

 Always steam for five to ten minutes at most.

 Ready to steam?
 Here are seven steps that will take you through the entire process:

 How to Practice a Steam Facial At Home

 Before you steam your face, get your skin as clean as possible.
-Tie your hair back and wash your face with a gentle exfoliating face wash like the Kiehl’s Calendula Deep Cleansing Foaming Face Wash, which can remove makeup, dirt, impurities and dead skin cell buildup.
+Wash your face with a gentle exfoliating face wash, like the Kiehl’s Calendula Deep Cleansing Foaming Face Wash, which removes makeup, dirt, impurities and dead skin cell buildup.

 Bring a small pot or bowl of water to a boil in the microwave or on the stove.
 You'll only need a few cups of water.
 When the water is thoroughly heated, carefully transfer it to a ceramic bowl and allow it to cool down a bit.
 As for what type of water to use, tap water is fine.
 Distilled or spring water is easy to find if you’d like to use that instead.

 3. Add Essential Oils